leekunhwee/manimce/README.md

 # manimce
-Examples of Scene and Study Notes based on **Manim Community Edition**
+Examples of Scene and Study Notes based on **Manim Community Edition** :video_camera: